Palletizing solution at Aegir brewery using the Pally software

 Pattern

-This is how your products are being stacked on the pallet to suit your specifications.
-Quite simply build a pallet pattern in the web-based robot programming tool, Pallet builder, and upload it to the URCap and start palletizing your custom pattern.
+This is how your products are stacked on the pallet to suit your specifications.
+Quite simply, build a pallet pattern in MyRobot.cloud, upload it to the URCap, and start palletizing your custom pattern.

 What can you expect from cobot palletizing?